Attorney & Author

 Leaves GILS to enter private practice.
 Co-founds boutique firm in Atlanta.
 Tries the Thomas County at-large voting case.

-Represents Herman Lodge in the historic Burke County trial, challenging systemic exclusion of Black voters.
+Represents Herman Lodge and others in the historic Burke County trial, challenging systemic minimization of Black voting strength.

-Successfully defends Atlanta City Council member in federal bribery and perjury trial.
+Successfully defends with co-counsel Atlanta City Council member in federal bribery and perjury trial.
 Total acquittal on all counts.

 Testifies before U.S. House and Senate Judiciary Committees, advocating for the "results test" amendment to the Voting Rights Act.

-Challenges Georgia's congressional redistricting plan, uncovering direct evidence of racial animus in the legislature.
+Successfully challenges Georgia's congressional redistricting plan, uncovering direct evidence of racial animus in the legislature.
+Supreme Court affirms.

-Serves as special counsel for the State of Georgia, defending the method of electing superior court judges.
+Serves as special counsel for the State of Georgia, successfully defending the method of electing superior court judges.
+Supreme Court affirms.

 Argues before the Supreme Court in defense of race-conscious redistricting for Georgia's 11th Congressional District.